helium/gateway-rs/README.md

 ## Supported Platforms

 The following platforms have already been tested by Helium and our community.
-Our plan is to test this on all relevant hardware platforms used by the Helium Network.
-If your preferred platform isn't listed yet, here's how to get it added.

-- Review [the open issues](https://github.com/helium/gateway-rs/issues) to see if it's already in progress.
-If not, file an issue.
-- Join the `#gateway` channel on [Helium Discord](https://discord.gg/helium) and let us know what platform we're missing.

-Note that platforms will be tested much faster if you join the development process!
+If your preferred platform isn't listed here, please use a listed platform for compatibility.
+We will not be adding more platforms.

 | Platform       | Target                         | Products                                                                                                                    |
 | -------------- | ------------------------------ | --------------------------------------------------------------------------------------------------------------------------- |